PARI/GP

 Finalization / Cleanup

 1. Scopes and declarations: check that all variables have a sensible scope, ideally the smallest possible scope.
-Define temporary variable at the start of the block that need them.
+Define temporary variable at the start of the block that needs them.
 (Only declare variables at the beginning of a block.)
 A function must be either static, or declared in paridecl.h or paripriv.h.
 A function ending up in paridecl.h must be documented in one of the doc/ manuals.

-3. Try to integrate diagnostics within the DEBUGLEVEL, DEBUGMEM scheme.
-Never use printf() directly, use wrappers like fprintferr().
-Use the pari_err() and pari_warn() functions for fatal errors and warnings respectively, never exit() or abort().
+4. Diagnostics: integrate them within the DEBUGLEVEL, DEBUGMEM scheme.
+Never use printf() directly, use wrappers like err_printf().
+Use pari_warn() for warnings.

 Formatting, spacing and indentation